The Bible is True

 We can see the evil effect of taking our opinions too seriously by remembering this young divinity student.
 Where the Bible states something clearly, we must be willing to change our opinions and conform ourselves to the Word of God.
 The Bible’s statements about Christian unity and harmony are crystal clear; beliefs about millennialism are the product of unclear Bible verses being interpreted by fallible human minds.

 Where the Bible is clear, we must follow it, no matter how badly we want to believe something different.
 Moreover, we must appreciate one of the greatest things about the Bible: It never changes.
-It is the same now as it was 2,000 years ago.
+Unless some inept or dishonest translator has altered the meaning in translation, it is the same now as it was 2,000 years ago.
 It is a fixed anchor in a world where human thought can drift into all sorts of error.

 Let nobody tell us “times have changed” and therefore we may alter or ignore teachings we don’t like.
 Is the Bible the Word of God, or is it not?
 Is not God eternal?
 Did He not know we would be reading His Bible in the 21st century?
 Was He unable to tell us where parts of His Bible were contingent on societal norms?
 Society cannot change the Bible, for the very purpose of it is to tell us where society has gone wrong!